-Furnace performance rivals the accuracy and precision of fixed point cells across the full range from 90 to 665 °C at a fraction of the cost.
+With new 32-bit ratiometric signal conditioning, the furnace performance rivals the accuracy and precision of fixed point cells across the full range from 90 to 665 °C at a fraction of the cost.
 In addition, the ability to compare thermometers at temperatures between the fixed points provides an additional check on your calibrations.
 The broad operating range-slightly beyond the Aluminum point-allows users to anneal thermometers at the recommended 5 °C above the highest calibration point.
 With this system, users can complete setpoint transitions in less than 90 minutes, with virtually no temperature overshoot, even in large changes.

 Interactive user interface provides convenient system control in a stand-alone configuration.
 Optional remote interfaces, (RS-232 or IEEE-488), allow the system to serve as an integral part of a completely automated calibration system, dramatically increasing throughput and reducing the cost of primary calibrations.

 Standard safety features include a user-adjustable primary high temperature limit to protect standards from extreme temperatures, and a fail-safe watch dog safety to prevent thermal run-away.
 The system requires no laboratory ventilation system because it emits no gasses or vapors, even at the highest operating temperatures.
 And, unlike many similar systems, the K12 Comparison Furnace contains absolutely no asbestos products.